nitrosocke/dreambooth-training-guide/README.md

 <!---
-FAQ:
+## FAQ:

 -faq under development

-How long did it take with Shivams repo?
+How long does Dreambooth Training take for you with Shivam's repo?
 - 9k steps was ~2h

-How many attempts do you get?
+Do your models take you a lot of attempts?
 Or is your first dreambooth always successful?
 - Not always, but after training about 20+ models now I have a good feeling of what I'm doing.
-This was the first try, but other models needed refinement or more runs.
+This [the di-mo model] was the first try, but other models needed refinement or more runs.

-How many training steps and repeat?
-100 repeats so 10,400 (or 10,504) steps?
-- EDIT I can see you say 9,000 steps, so did you change manually repeat to 86 or you did not care about that?
+What settings do you use for training steps and repeats?
 - The repo Im using doesnt have the set repeats amount.
 So I try to set it to roughly 100*samples but the model I trained on 12k steps didn't show a big difference to the one on 8k steps.

 What about regularization images?
 How many?
 Based on a specific prompt ("illustration style"?) or downloaded?
 - the class images of "illustration style" were created with the same model and DDIM sampler

-Which base ckpt did you use? sd-v1-4.ckpt?
+Which base ckpt did you use for the mo-di model?
 - This is based on SD 1.5

 What token/class?
 From the example you gave "modern disney lara croft", you did not add the "style" word, why is that?
 Is "modern" the token and "disney" the class?
 - unique or desired token to train + class to train Arcane + Style / Zelda + Person

-what's the suggested way to run this?
+How do I run your models?
-- Automatic
+- Automatic's Repo
 - You would need a SD software or repo/colab that can load custom models in the ckpt format.
 Usually they have a models folder where you put it in and select it with the Ui There are a ton of tutorials on YouTube if you're a visual learner and need a guide.

 You only need the ckpt file for this?
 - Needs a repo or software to run and the ckpt dile or diffusers

-I've been searching for models to use lately and all Ifind are missing the .ckpt file.
+I've been searching for models to use lately and all I find are missing the .ckpt file.
 Is there a reason for this or did they just forget?
 - Some models come in the diffusers format.
 They would need to be converted to the ckpt format in order to use them with automatic

-what sampler, steps and cfg is best to use?
+What sampler, steps and cfg is best to use?
 - it should work with any sampler.
-Here are the settings for the Lara Croft image: modern disney lara croft
+Here are the settings for the Lara Croft [mo-di model] image: modern disney lara croft
 Steps: 50, Sampler: Euler a, CFG scale: 7, Size: 512x768